numpy/numpy/doc/source/reference/c-api/array.rst

     interpreted as array shapes.

 .. c:function:: int PyArray_BufferConverter(PyObject* obj, PyArray_Chunk* buf)

+.. deprecated:: 2.5
+    PyArray_BufferConverter is deprecated.
+Use the standard buffer protocol instead.

     Convert any Python object, *obj*, with a (single-segment) buffer interface to a variable with members that detail the object's use